 The Royal Danish Porcelain Manufactory was founded in 1775 by chemist, Franz Heinrich Muller, under the patronage of the Queen dowager Juliane Marie, Crown Prince Frederick and King Christian IV.
 Four years later the King took full charge of the finances and styled The Royal Copenhagen Factory.
-Flora Danica, one of the most original and inspiring Dinner services of all time, was manufactured for Catherine the Great during this period.

 By the middle of the nineteenth century, after privatisation, the factory was producing much elegant tableware, particularly those decorated in cobalt blue.
 As well as dinner ware the factory started producing modelled figures, both glazed and unglazed.
 Royal Copenhagen successfully launched itself onto the World market in 1889 at the World Fair in Paris and subsequentially opened stores in New York, Paris and London.

 The factory flourished again after the restrictions imposed by two world wars and many of the painted and underglazed models available today were sculpted in this period.

 The first Flora Danica dinner service was ordered by King Christian VII as a diplomatic reconciliation gift for Catherine the Great, Empress of Russia.

 A talented young artist and sculptor Frederick Grondahl, who had been working at the Royal Copenhagen Factory, and two successful business men from Copenhagen city teamed up to open the Bing and Grondahl factory in 1853.
 But from the very beginning it struggled with supply of raw materials and artists to decorate products.